Airport to see $175 million expansion

 They will also look into a ground boarding option for passengers.

-“More gates means more airline options and more visitors,” Pendergrass said.
+“More gates means more airline options and more visitors,” said Pendergrass.

 This process may take the longest to complete, as the board approval of terminal area plan preparation will begin in 2022.